Local post: Private local posts

 Many countries have had private local posts at one time or another.
-Usually these operated with the acquiescence of the government, and at other time in competition.
+Usually these operated with the acquiescence of the government, and at other times in competition.
 Types of local posts included intra-city systems, transcontinental delivery (such as the Pony Express), and riverboat routes.
 Many of these existed for only short periods, and little is known of their operations.
 Some of their stamps are among the great rarities of philately.

-In 1865 the local post distribution company Liannos et Cie was established in Constantinople to distribute mail arriving in the city which was not addressed in Arabic as the staff of the Ottoman Postal Service were unable to read the Latin alphabet.
+In 1865, the local post distribution company Liannos et Cie was established in Constantinople to distribute mail arriving in the city that was not addressed in Arabic, as the staff of the Ottoman Postal Service were unable to read the Latin alphabet.
 The stamps were printed by Perkins Bacon from plates that are now held in the museum of the Royal Philatelic Society London.
-In 1866 a second service was set up on behalf of the Egyptian post office operating in the city to solve the same problem.
-Both services were short lived.
+In 1866, a second service was set up on behalf of the Egyptian post office operating in the city to solve the same problem.
+Both services were short-lived.

 In 1895, W. Frese & Co. of San Francisco, acting as an agent of the Oceanic Phosphate Company, issued a series of postage stamps for mail carried between California at the company's guano mining operations on Clipperton Island, which ended in 1898.

+In the absence of a governing authority for the New Hebrides (present-day Vanuatu), the Australasian New Hebrides Company issued postage stamps in 1897 for the carriage of mail on its inter-island steamers.

-In 2012, Penny Farthing Post in Bude, Cornwall, England, operated a mail service for Bude, Stratton, and Poughill delivering post on a penny farthing bicycle for 25 pence.
+In 2012, Penny Farthing Post in Bude, Cornwall, England, operated a mail service for Bude, Stratton, and Poughill, delivering post on a penny-farthing bicycle for 25 pence.
 Graham Eccles printed his own stamps and set up the service in response to the Royal Mail raising postage stamp prices to 60 pence.
 Closed June 2012, due to excessive volumes of post.

 In 2013, Welly Post was established as a private carrier of local mail by EJ Teare Newsagents in Wellington, Somerset, England.
 Local delivery was limited to the village of Wellington and 2.5 mi miles outside the village.
 The service was established after customers complained about the high price of postage.